CrypticButter/snoop/README.md

   ...)
 ```

-This could make combining defn wrappers easier by allowing you to forward the schema
+The main motivation for this option is that it could make combining defn wrappers
-via the prepost map.
-Requires that you are able to set the `defn` symbol used by the
+easier by allowing you to forward the schema via the prepost map.
+Requires that you
-top-level macro.
+are able to set the `defn` symbol used by the top-level macro.

 ### Multiple arities and variadic functions